2010 Serena Williams tennis season: Mutua Madrileña Madrid Open

 Williams then played the Mutua Madrileña Madrid Open.
 She received a first round bye.
 She faced Vera Dushevina in her first match, Williams had three set point in the first set, but Dushevina came back and won it in the tie-break.
 In the second set Williams faced a match point on serve but saved it and went on to win the set in a tie-break.
 In the final set Williams led early, but squandered the lead as the set went to a tie-break, which Williams won despite trailing 4–0 in the tie-break.
-73 unforced errors in the match.
-Williams made 7It was Williams longest match in her career with the match taking 3 hours, 26 minutes.
+Williams made 73 unforced errors in the match.
+It was Williams longest match in her career with the match taking 3 hours, 26 minutes.
 In the next round she faced another Russian Nadia Petrova, however this time the result wasn't in Williams' favor as she lost in three sets.

 In the doubles Williams played with sister Venus.
 After having a bye in the first round the faced Alicja Rosolska and Yaroslava Shvedova and won in two sets.
 They then faced Maria Kirilenko and Agnieszka Radwańska and also won in straight sets.
 In the semifinals they won comfortably over Shahar Pe'er and Francesca Schiavone.
 In the final, they faced up-and-coming doubles team Gisela Dulko and Flavia Pennetta and won in two sets for their second title of the year.